Welcome to MB Lawyers, Hertfordshire

 Mental Capacity

-If you have any knowledge or concerns about this you must let MB Lawyers know immediately.
+If you have any knowledge or concerns about this, you must let me know immediately.

-If a person does not have mental capacity then MB Lawyers may not be able to act for them or alliteratively MB Lawyers may only be able to act in certain circumstances usually with the permission of the court.
+If a person does not have mental capacity, then as a solicitor I may not be able to act for them or alliteratively I may only be able to act in certain circumstances usually with the permission of the court.

-In some cases to ensure MB Lawyers is acting in your best interests and to comply with client care obligations under the vulnerable persons guidelines issued by the Law Society, it may be sensible and or necessary write to your GP or a medical professional on this matter.
+In some cases, to ensure I am acting in your best interests and to comply with my client care obligations under the vulnerable persons guidelines issued by the Law Society it may be sensible and or necessary write to your GP or a medical professional on this matter.

-Again acting in your best interests MB Lawyers must be satisfied you understand what you are doing in connection with your matter.
+Again, acting in your best interests, I must be satisfied you understand what you are doing in connection with your matter.

 Who will be responsible for the work on your matter?

-You must advise immediately of any new /relevant matters which come to light about your case and any change in your personal circumstances and personal details.
+You must tell me immediately of any new /relevant matters which come to light about your case and any change in your personal circumstances and personal details.

 Please also refer to my Privacy Notice